 - Laundry: £5 to £10

 Students living in a house or flat share will also have to budget for utility costs (gas, electric, water rates, phone, etc.) and allow extra for food and travel costs.
 The cost of rent for properties in Twickenham and the surrounding areas is averagely between £550 and £750 per person per month which may or may not include utility costs.

 If a student’s maintenance loan isn’t enough to cover their core costs, students are expected to seek part-time work to supplement their income.

 * For students living in halls of residence, breakfast and evening meals are included in the accommodation fees.

 † These will vary, depending on your chosen course, but will include text books, stationery and photocopying.
 Other costs may include field trips, theatre visits, sports kit, etc. Please contact the relevant academic schools for further information.

 Do I have to pay Council Tax?

 Full-time registered students are exempt from Council Tax.
+To be classed as a full time student, you must be studying for 100 credits or more each academic year.
 To ensure you do not pay Council Tax you will need to apply for a Council Tax Exemption Certificate.

 Please note: that the property you live in may still be liable for council tax if there are one or more adults, over 18, who are not students and living in the property.
 If you do decide to move in with non-students, make sure they are aware that you are not liable for council tax.